This Fact Sheet is not relevant in your region

 Be careful: every time you make an actual application for credit, a 'search' will show up on your credit report.
 It can work against you if lots of searches show up on your report.
 Searches are held on file for 12 months by Experian and Equifax and up to 24 months by TransUnion.

-The credit reference agency will leave the information on your report for at least six years.
+The credit reference agency will leave most information on your report for at least six years.
 Information held by agencies includes the following.

 These are deleted six years from the date the account is settled or when the last payment was made unless a 'default' was registered.